Valentin-Siebenkees/8K-Dataset-MP/README.md

 # 8K-Dataset-MP
-Repository which contains scripts for the pipeline and evaluation of a 8K Dataset
+Repository which contains scripts for the pipeline and evaluation of a 8K resolution Video Dataset

 - Downscale videos
 (FFmpeg)